KavyaBanerj/ChIP-Seq-Nexflow-Pipeline/README.md

 ### 11. Correlation Analysis (deepTools)
 Generates correlation matrices and plots based on the coverage data.

-### 12. MultiQC Report
-Aggregates all reports into a single HTML report using MultiQC.

 ## Output Structure

 The pipeline generates the following output directories: